just-saul/ios-codepath/ios101-project2-wordle-starter-main/README.md

 Submitted by: Saul Rios

-Wordle 2.0 is just like wordle but with new customizable features such as changing the diffculity of the game and what type of words you want
+Wordle 2.0 is just like wordle but with new customizable features such as changing the diffculity of the game and what type of words you want.
+An all new type of wordle just for you.

 Time spent: 2 hours spent in total